Trucking accident causing permanent orthopedic injuries and disability

-Proving negligence in any personal injury case requires establishing three factors: (1) a standard of care, (2) that one or more persons or entities breached that standard of care, and (3) the injuries and damages you sustained were a direct result of that breach of the standard of care.
+Proving negligence in any personal injury case requires establishing three facts: (1) A standard of care, (2) that one or more persons or entities breached that standard of care, and (3) the injuries and damages you sustained were a direct result of that breach of the standard of care.

-For accidents involving semi-truck accidents and commercial vehicles, the standard of care could be as simple as following traffic rules.
+For semi-truck accidents involving commercial vehicles, the standard of care could be as simple as following traffic rules.

 If a truck driver violated these traffic rules, then they have breached that standard of care.
 However, all semi-truck accident cases are different.
 To prove negligence, it’s recommended that you seek assistance from an experienced attorney.

 Are Truck Accidents & Car Accidents Considered the Same?